kreek/api-standards-test/docs/paths-and-operations/custom-operations.md

 ## Example using POST

 In this example, which contains (mock) PII, we're sending a prescription search query that includes a mock SSN number in a `POST` body.
 The request side of the operation uses a custom `Query` resource that is not persisted in the system and can not be retrieved.
 However, the operation returns a response that would look almost identical to a `Prescription` resource collection's read operation.

-### Example request
+### Example query request

 ```json title="POST .../rx/v1/prescriptions/search"
 {